alphagov/paas-tech-docs/source/documentation/deploying_services/database_services.md

 >Your Mongo instances are backed up automatically, but are not yet directly available to tenants.
 Please contact us if you need to recover a backup or want to know when related features will be in our roadmap.

+#### High availability plans - Redis

+Visit the [Compose documentation](https://help.compose.com/docs/redis-on-compose#section-high-availability-and-failover-details) [external link] to see information about the availability and failover details for the Redis service.

+#### High availability plans - Elasticsearch

+Visit the [Compose documentation](https://help.compose.com/docs/elasticsearch-on-compose#section-high-availability-and-failover-details) [external link] to see information about the availability and failover details for the Elasticsearch service.

 ### Encrypted plans

 Plans with ``enc`` in the name include encryption at rest of the database storage.
 This means that the data on the disk and in snapshots is encrypted.